 BappScOT, NZROT, Managing Director & Clinical Specialist, Seating To Go, New Zealand

-Deb Wilson has over 30 years clinical experience working with people of all ages in the area of wheeled mobility and postural management.
-She is the Managing Director of Seating To Go, a leading New Zealand assessment, training and repair service.
-Deb was project lead for the Ministry of Health pilot of a two tiered competency pathway for occupational therapists and physiotherapists assessing people for wheeled mobility and postural management (lying and sitting) in 2009.
-The pilot resulted in the development of the current credentialing framework for Wheeled Mobility and Postural Management assessors.
-Seating To Go is the Ministry of Health approved training provider with Deb facilitating the Level 2 (Complex) workshops which form part of the competency pathway.
-Deb is a member of the credentialing panel for Enable New Zealand.
+Deb is an Occupational Therapist with over 35 years experience working with people with mobility and positioning challenges.
+She is Managing Director of Seating To Go, a leading New Zealand wheelchair and seating assessment, training and repair service.
+In 2009 she was project lead for a Ministry of Health pilot which led to the wheeled mobility and postural management credential for occupational therapists and physiotherapists in New Zealand.
+Seating to Go is the Ministry of Health approved training provider with Deb facilitating the Level 2 (Complex) training workshops which form part of the competency pathway.
+Deb regularly presents at a national and international level, is the New Zealand Chair for the Oceania Seating Symposium and was instrumental in establishing a partnership with Motivation Australia to support capacity building in the Pacific Islands.
+Seating To Go’s values of collaboration, innovation, integrity and best practice provide the framework for her practice and service development goals.

 Andrew is an Occupational Therapist and has worked in the Assistive Technology sector for 15 years primarily focussed on seating and mobility.
 He was worked throughout Australia and overseas in less-resourced settings for government and non-government organisations, and is currently based in the Northern Territory, Australia.
 Andrew has a particular interest in the delivery of services in rural and remote settings, and how Assistive Technology is designed and applied in more challenging and remote environments.